-Most travel insurance policies will cover you to an altitude of 2,000 metres and then allow you to buy extra packs that cover you to higher altitudes.
-Many travel insurance companies, however, limit this to 4,000 metres.
+Most travel insurance policies will cover you to an altitude of 2,000 meters and then allow you to buy extra packs that cover you to higher altitudes.
+Many travel insurance companies, however, limit this to 4,000 meters.

-World Nomads provides cover at various altitudes – 4,000 metres, 5,000 metres, 6,000 metres.
-So if you’re trekking to Everest Base Camp, you’ll be starting most likely at 2,800 metres from the airport at Lukla, and heading up through the Khumbu Valley, Everest Base Camp is located at 5,380 metres.
+World Nomads provides cover at various altitudes – 4,000 meters, 5,000 meters, and 6,000 meters.
+So if you’re trekking to Everest Base Camp, you’ll be starting most likely at 2,800 meters from the airport at Lukla, and heading up through the Khumbu Valley, Everest Base Camp is located at 5,380 meters.

 What do you need to take into account when buying Travel Insurance for Nepal?

-There are a number of things you need to take into consideration when buying travel insurance for Nepal.
+There are several things you need to take into consideration when buying travel insurance for Nepal.
 We’ve detailed these below.

 The altitude to which you plan to travel

-If you’re travelling to Nepal for a specific trek, then its easy to work out what altitude you need coverage to.
+If you’re traveling to Nepal for a specific trek, then it’s easy to work out what altitude you need coverage to.
 Here are the top altitudes for the major Nepali treks.

 - Everest Base Camp Trek: 5,600metres (Kalapathar Summit)